Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 80. About the state structure, I think the following:

-It is good if a country is small and its population is rare.
+It is good if a country is small and its population is sparse.

 Even if there are many weapons, they should not be used.
 War ships and chariots should not be used either.
 Warriors should not wage war.